ejovo13/libejovo/README.md

 Tests can be run with `ctest` or `make test` while in the build directory.
 The tests verify that the functions declared in `ejovo_string` are working properly.

+# Docs
+Documentation for all of the functions declared in the `ejovo` headers can be found [here](https://ejovo13.github.io/informatique-TP3/)

 # Exercise 1
 The function `reverse` recursively prints the last digit of a passed integer to stdout.
 If the number is negative the negative sign will only be printed once.